riebl/vanetza/docs/tools/socktap.md

 ## Link layer

-At the moment, three link layer implementations exist for *socktap*.
+At the moment, six link layer implementations exist for *socktap*.
 You can choose via the `--link-layer` argument which implementation to use:

 - *ethernet* runs on Linux raw packet sockets
+- *cube-evk* runs nfiniity's link-layer implementation for the cube-evk
+- *autotalks* uses the Autotalks API to run on Autotalks hardware
-- *cohda* employs Cohda's LLC API (optional)
+- *cohda* employs Cohda's LLC API
 - *udp* runs GeoNetworking on top of IP/UDP multicast sockets
 - *tcp* runs GeoNetworking on top of IP/TCP sockets